 Storing Leftovers

-Although they taste best when fresh, you can keep the cooked chops in the fridge, in an airtight container, for 3-4 days.
-To prevent them from drying out, reheat them very gently, covered, in the microwave at 50% power.
+Although they taste best when fresh, you can keep the cooked chops in an airtight container in the fridge for 3-4 days.
+To prevent them from drying out, reheat them gently, covered, in the microwave at 50% power.
+You can also freeze cooled chops in freezer bags for up to three months.
+Thaw them overnight in the fridge before reheating.

 Pan-Fried Lamb Chops